WinterElena/3Pypoll_challenge/README.md

 - Diane 'DD' DeGette ROCKED the vote snagging 272,892 (73.8%) of the total 369,711 votes!
 Completely, smoking Charles Casper (he's gonna ghost for sure now) Stockham who claimed 85,213 of those 369,711 votes putting him at 23.0% of the vote.
 - But Raymon Anthony Doane can NOT be feeling RAD about his showing in this race with an embarrassing 3.1% of the vote, taking home only 11,606 of those 369,711 votes.

-### Again, Congratulations to Ms. DeGette for her strong showing at the polls.
+*Again, congratulations to Ms. DeGette for her **strong** showing at the polls.
 Who would have thought her first Congressional race would end with 272,892 of 369,711 total votes!
-Sweeping the win, 73.8%!
+Sweeping the win, 73.8%!*